aishjayashankar/eks-blue-green-deployment/README.md

     `sh ./7_expose_url_with_load_balancer.sh`

-   Then you can know the **EXTERNAL-IP** and check the application deployed in your browser with the paths:
+   Then you can know the **EXTERNAL-IP** and check the application deployed in your browser with the path `/`
-   *    /
-   *    /blue

 ### Notes

-* In order to do a blue-green deployment update the section to **version** in `4_blue-service.yaml` and `5_green-service.yaml` files
+* In order to do a blue-green deployments for future releases update the section to **version** in `4_blue-service.yaml` and `5_green-service.yaml` files

-* Another way is doing a new deploy of an deployment with the respective service and then add a new `path` in  `6_ingress.yaml` file

----
-**You can see the execution results in [images](https://github.com/herrera-luis/eks-blue-green-deployment/tree/master/images) folder**
+* You can access to the `blue` version by adding on the header request:

+        Host: blue.deploy

+    This header will be processed by `Ingress` which will be redirecting the request to **blue service**